 - 1. Each TSO shall contribute to the pan-European annual summer and winter generation adequacy outlooks applying the methodology adopted by ENTSO for Electricity referred to in Article 8(3)(f) of Regulation (EC) No 714/2009. - 2.
-Twice a year, each TSO shall perform a control area adequacy analysis for the following summer and winter respectively, taking into account pan-European scenarios consistent with the pan-European annual summer and winter generation adequacy outlooks.

-3. Each TSO shall update its control area adequacy analyses if it detects any possible changes to the availability status of power generating modules, load estimations, renewable energy sources estimations or cross zonal capacities that could significantly affect the expected adequacy.
+Twice a year, each TSO shall perform a control area adequacy analysis for the following summer and winter respectively pursuant to paragraph 1, taking into account pan-European scenarios consistent with the pan-European annual summer and winter generation adequacy outlooks. - 3.
+Each TSO shall update its control area adequacy analyses if it detects any possible changes to the availability status of power generating modules, load estimations, renewable energy sources estimations or cross zonal capacities that could significantly affect the expected adequacy.

-Control area adequacy in day-ahead and intraday
+Article 107 Control area adequacy in D-1 and intraday

-- 1. Each TSO shall perform a control area adequacy analysis in a day-ahead and intraday timeframe on the basis of: - (a) schedules referred to in Article 111; - (b) forecasted load; - (c) forecasted generation from renewable energy sources; - (d) active power reserves in accordance with the data provided pursuant to Article 46(1)(a); - (e) control area import and export capacities consistent with cross-zonal capacities calculated where applicable in accordance with Article 14 of Commission Regulation (EU) No 2015/1222; - (f) capabilities of power generating modules in accordance with the data provided pursuant to Article 43(4), Article 45 and Article 51 and their availability statuses; and - (g) capabilities of demand facilities with demand response in accordance with the data provided pursuant to Article 52 and Article 53 and their availability statuses. - 2.
-Each TSO shall evaluate: - (h) the minimum level of import and the maximum level of export compatible with its control area adequacy; - (i) the expected duration of a potential absence of adequacy; and - (j) the amount of energy not supplied in the absence of adequacy. - 3.
-Where, following the analysis in paragraph 1, adequacy is not fulfilled, each TSO shall notify its regulatory authority or other competent authority.
-The TSO shall provide its regulatory authority or other competent authority with an analysis of the causes of the absence of adequacy and propose mitigating actions.
+- 1. Each TSO shall perform a control area adequacy analysis on a D-1 and intraday timeframe on the basis of: - (a) schedules referred to in Article 111; - (b) forecasted load; - (c) forecasted generation from renewable energy sources; - (d) active power reserves in accordance with the data provided pursuant to Article 46(1)(a); - (e) control area import and export capacities consistent with cross-zonal capacities calculated where applicable in accordance with Article 14 of Commission Regulation (EU) No 2015/1222; - (f) capabilities of power generating modules in accordance with the data provided pursuant to Article 43(4), Article 45 and Article 51 and their availability statuses; and - (g) capabilities of demand facilities with demand response in accordance with the data provided pursuant to Article 52 and Article 53 and their availability statuses. - 2.
+Each TSO shall evaluate: - (a) the minimum level of import and the maximum level of export compatible with its control area adequacy; - (b) the expected duration of a potential absence of adequacy; and - (c) the amount of energy not supplied in the absence of adequacy. - 3.
+Where, following the analysis in paragraph 1, adequacy is not fulfilled, each TSO shall notify its national regulatory authority or other relevant national authority.
+The TSO shall provide its national regulatory authority or other relevant national authority with an analysis of the causes of the absence of adequacy and propose mitigating actions.